Lasso Inference for High-Dimensional Time Series: The High-Dimensional Linear Model

 The compatibility constant in \Cref{ass:compatibility} is an upper bound on the minimum eigenvalue of ${\boldsymbol{\Sigma}}$, so this condition is considerably weaker than assuming ${\boldsymbol{\Sigma}}$ to be positive definite.
-Furthermore, if the restricted eigenvalue condition \citep{bickel2009simultaneous} is satisfied, \citet[Figure 6.1]{SHD11} show that the compatibility condition holds.
+We formulate the compatibility condition in \Cref{ass:compatibility} on the population covariance matrix rather than directly on the sample covariance matrix $\hat{\boldsymbol{\Sigma}}:=\bX^\prime\bX/T$, see e.g., the restricted eigenvalue condition in \cite{MedeirosMendes16} or Assumption (A2) in \cite{chernozhukov2021timeandspace}.
+Verifying this assumption on the population covariance matrix is generally more straightforward than directly on the sample covariance matrix.\footnote{Though note that \cite{BasuMichailidis15} show in their Proposition 3.1 that the restricted eigenvalue condition holds with high probability under general time series conditions when $\bx_t$ is a stable process with full-rank spectral density and $T$ is sufficiently large.
+Their Proposition 4.2 includes a stable VAR process as an example.}

-We prefer to formulate the compatibility condition in \Cref{ass:compatibility} on the population covariance matrix in conjunction with \Cref{ass:covarianceCloseness} which links it to the sample covariance by stating that the differences between both asymptotically disappear at a certain rate, rather than directly on the sample covariance matrix, see e.g., the restricted eigenvalue condition in \cite{MedeirosMendes16} or Assumption (A2) in \cite{Chernozhukov20}.
-The direct assumption is satisfied by the two assumptions considered here, but the indirect way we consider allows for easier verification of the compatibility condition.
-For an example of conditions under which this is satisfied, see \cref{lma:covarianceCloseness}.
-Finally, note that the compatibility assumption for the weak sparsity index set $S_\lambda$ is weaker than (and implied by) its equivalent for $S_0$, see \cref{lma:SHD6.19}.
-Note that the strictness of these assumptions depend on the choice of the tuning parameter $\lambda$.
-In \Cref{cor:separateResults} we show how to explicitly choose a rate for $\lambda$ such that consistency is assured.
+Finally, note that the compatibility assumption for the weak sparsity index set $S_\lambda$ is weaker than (and implied by) its equivalent for $S_0$, see Lemma 6.19 in \cite{SHD11}, and that the strictness of this assumption depends on the choice of the tuning parameter $\lambda$.

-\section{Error bound and consistency for the lasso}
+\section{Error Bound and Consistency for the Lasso}

 In this section, we derive a new error bound for the lasso in a high-dimensional time series model.
 The lasso estimator \citep{Tibshirani96} of the parameter vector $\boldsymbol\beta^0$ in Model \eqref{eq:DGP} is given by